WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 ### Why do something in a half-assed way if you can do it right?

 I really don't have an answer to that question.
 It's always been a mystery to me why people do that.
+And it was painful for me to see that the Programmer Dvorak implementation was done so poorly.

 So: